sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 Run an config utility with input file that provides the list of required services, and this creates the service file along with bash scripts as required by the service and an update to FEATURE table in CONFIG-DB, with set_owner = kube and no fallback.

 ## Phase 2:
-   Support the services that meet the above criteria, with additional categories as
+   Support the services that meet the above criteria, with one deviation as

    * A service with one or more dependent services

+## Phase 3:
+   A deviation from phase 2.<br/>
+   * Support a locally available image between local & kube.
+   * Only for features that does not affect dataplane, like snmp, pmon, lldp, ...